oracle-quickstart/oci-rsa-ansible-bastion/bastion/README.md

 =========

 Installs the Bastion host running on Oracle Autonomous Linux.
 It will open SSH connection, and configure a one time password for the opc user to log into the host.
+It also installs the following packages:
+- pam_oath
+- oathtool
+- gen-oath-safe

 Requirements